gbrlQuiroz/suggestionsJunit5/README.md

 ## Notes
 - Java version 11
 - Database in memory populate it on fly
-- To run
+- To run local
-> mvn clean ; mvn spring-boot:run
+> mvn clean ; mvn -DskipTests spring-boot:run

 ## Unit Tests
 - To verify if records where load successfull